 Elana Himmelfarb.
 Elana was lead writer and concept developer for the 3LPlace Curriculum Project, and is a clinical consultant to our program.
 Elana is a learning specialist, autism consultant and transition coordinator.
 Elana consults with post-secondary educational programs and state-wide autism service delivery programs across the country on program design and implementation, as well as curriculum development.
 In her private practice she works with individuals and families with a concentration in individual assessment, transition planning, career/internship development and executive function.
 Elana has a MA in psychology, with extensive post-master's training and education in neurodevelopment, clinical interventions and autism.

 Serafine "Sunny" Stich.
 Sunny is 3LPlace's development officer.
 Sunny is a development professional with more than twenty-seven years of experience in grant writing, corporate and foundation relations, strategic and event planning, major donor, capital campaign, annual fund management, and public relations.

 A graduate of Newcastle College and Portsmouth University in England, Glenn joined 3LPlace in 2011 with the creation of the 3LPlace website.
 He is 3LPlace’s lead advisor on systems planning and installation.
 In his “day job,” Glenn is an IT Operations Specialist and coder for Harvard University.

-Goodwin Procter LLP Intellectual and real property legal consultation for 3LPlace Transition Curriculum.
+Goodwin Procter LLP Intellectual property and human rights legal consultation.